Most businesses are overcomplicating “AI optimization.” The same things that help humans help AI: clarity, structure, fast pages, and direct language.

 Another important change is where AI gets its information.
 Community platforms like Reddit and Quora are now cited more often than many traditional marketing blogs because they reflect real experiences.
 An overview published by Visual Capitalist shows Reddit as one of the most cited sources across major AI models.

-In 2026, being “found” online increasingly means being understood and cited by AI—not just ranking on Google.
+In 2026, being “found” online increasingly means being understood and cited by AI, not just ranking on Google.
+The good news: you get there by doing the fundamentals well, not by chasing a new playbook.

 What Is Generative Engine Optimization (GEO)?